Learn to Love Your Term Paper

 Now narrow the focus, priorize the ideas, decide what is necessary or especially interesting for your purpose, in this case, the thesis of your paper.
 Make a general outline for your research; you might decide to use a list of topics and subtopics.
 Point form or key words will help guide you.

 Once you have chosen a topic and subtopics, start researching.
 While you gather information from libraries, databases, journals, books, observation, informants or other means, make notes and keep track of your sources as you go.
 Take time to write the whole reference, so you will have it for your bibliography or reference list, citations, and for double-checking your information.
 Also, be kind to yourself - SAVE YOUR WORK REGULARLY, BACK IT UP AND MAKE AN EXTERNAL BACKUP.
-For major papers such as a thesis or dissertation, it is prudent to make more than one backup; computers and floppies are marvelous tools most of the time.
-Save your second backup disk somewhere other than where you usually write, at a friend's house, in a safety deposit box, at your office, and exchange the updated floppy disks regularly.
+For major papers such as a thesis or dissertation, it is prudent to make more than one backup; computers and memory sticks are marvelous tools most of the time.
+Store your memory stick somewhere other than where you usually write, at a friend's house, at your office, in a fire-proof safe/cabinet and exchange the updated memory sticks regularly.

 When you have gathered all your data, begin sorting it into categories.
 Assigning each category a letter or number, then lettering or numbering each note accordingly is useful in the early stages of organization.
 People use many devices to classify their data, so find one (or more) that works best for you.
-These categories are variations of some sort of outline, whether an outline as such, a mind map, taping (with masking tape) grouped notes to the wall, arranging them on your study floor or large table, using file cards, or any combination.
+These categories are variations of some sort of outline, whether an outline as such, using file cards, mind-mapping software or any combination.
 Whichever you use, the point is to organize your information and determine the connections between and among the categories, resulting in the model for your paper's structure.

 If you used another classifying method, now is the time to make an outline, and use it to write your first draft.
 Don't concern yourself with length, don't self-edit, just write.
 By the final draft you likely will need to develop some ideas further, and it is almost certain you will need to edit, to eliminate punctuation and words that weaken your paper.